Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Model Architecture

-The estimation module (detailed in Section~\ref{learning-to-Rank_uncertainty_quantification}) processes the embedding from the representation learning module.
-This representation is input into a multi-layer perceptron (MLP) with 3 FC layers.
-The output then feeds into two separate branches, each consisting of an MLP with 3 layers.
-The first branch uses a Sigmoid activation function to produce a normalized expected execution time, while the second employs a SoftPlus function to generate a non-negative variance representing uncertainty.
-These outputs are integrated by an MLP with 2 layers and a Sigmoid activation, yielding an integrated value, which is used for plan comparison or selection.
+\textbf{Estimation Module.} The estimation module (Section~\ref{learning-to-Rank_uncertainty_quantification}) takes the input plan representation and transforms it through an MLP to produce a shared feature vector, which is then fed into two parallel MLP branches.
+The first branch uses a Sigmoid activation function to produce a normalized expected runtime, while the second employs a SoftPlus for non-negative variance that represents uncertainty.
+These outputs are integrated by a lightweight MLP to yield the integrated cost that captures the trade-off between estimated cost and uncertainty for plan comparison and selection.